 The proposed action is within a New York State Department of Environmental Conservation potential environmental justice area (New York State Department of Environmental Conservation 2019).
-Landscaping and the arrangement of the columbarium was designed to maximize the aesthetics and view of columbaria walls, providing privacy to the site's visitors as well as minimize the site's impact on the residences on Baisely Boulevard.
-Since the planning of the proposed action started, the NCA has held three public meetings with the community groups, which included representatives for Congressman Gregory Meeks (NY-5th District) to ensure the preliminary plans for the site considered the community.
-An additional public meeting is being planned regarding the current site plan.
+This plan will not contribute any environmentally deleterious effects to the community.
+Since the planning of the proposed action started through Dec 2019, the NCA has had 8 outreach activities with the local community , which included representatives for Congressman Gregory Meeks (NY-5th District) to ensure the preliminary plans for the site considered the community (Appendix F).
+This include a previous Draft EA and comment period in Jul /Aug 2019 (no community comments received).